IowaDave/RTC-DS3231-Arduino-Interrupt/README.md

 We can think of byte-type variables as if they were unsigned integers in this particular situation.
 They can hold an integer value between 0 and 255. *CAUTION: the code writer has to avoid nonsensical values.
 For example, a value of 102 makes no sense for any of these parameters.
 It is your job as the code writer to supply sensible values.*

 Suppose you want to set an alarm for the 27th day of the month, at 17 seconds past 10:42 in the morning?
 The listing below shows how you might supply those values into the function.
-I like to separate the parameters, each onto its own line, to make them more readable by humans and to allow space for comments.
+Each parameter is listed on its own line, to make them more readable by humans and to allow space for comments.
 The example here is incomplete; it demonstrates only the byte-type values for date and time.
-It requires more parameters, described below, and will not run in the form shown here.
+The function requires more parameters, as described below, and will not run in the form shown here.

 ```
     setA1Time(